LyricWiki

 LyricWiki (also known as Lyrically or LyricWikia) was an online wiki-based lyrics database and encyclopedia.
 In March 2013, it was the seventh largest MediaWiki installation with over 2,000,000 pages including 1.5 million songs.
 Prior to its shutdown, users on the site could view, edit, and discuss the lyrics of songs, which were also available for purchase from links on the site.
 Users were told to be mindful of copyright while contributing, and copyright violations were removed upon request.
 All the lyrics on LyricWiki were licensed through LyricFind.

 History

 On April 6, 2006, Sean Colombo, then a student at Rochester Institute of Technology, created LyricWiki.
-Soon after, the site won the DreamHost Site of the Month award for April 2006 which helped jump-start its growth since winners of the contest are announced in DreamHost's monthly newsletter, which claims to have over 50,000 subscribers.
+Soon after, the site won the DreamHost Site of the Month award for April 2006 which helped jump-start its growth since winners of the contest are announced in DreamHost's monthly newsletter, which claimed to have over 50,000 subscribers at the time.

 Motive Force LLC, the parent company of LyricWiki, was the target of a lawsuit brought forth against it by the National Music Publishers Association.
 As a result, the site migrated to Wikia, which had a blanket licensing arrangement with Gracenote to provide lyrics, and blocked access to certain songs' full lyrics via API.